traindown/traindown/routes/spec.md

 **Traindown** has a relatively small set of reserved keywords and identifiers.

 There is intention behind this.
-The point is to require as little cognitive overhead of the person (not user!) as possible.
+The point is to require as little cognitive overhead of the writer (not user!) as possible.
 You have to figure that alot of **Traindown** is typed while out of breath and covered in chalk or whatever else.

 <table>
   <thead><tr><th>Token</th><th>Name</th><th>Rules</th></tr></thead>